 The pharmacy team were coping with the workload well and dispensing was up to date.
 It was clear that the team worked well together and supported each other.
-They had a good rapport.
+They had a good rapport and knew the people that used the pharmacy well.
+There was a strong community feel to the pharmacy.

 The team were encouraged to discuss concerns and give feedback to the owners.
 Team members were confident to make suggestions for changes which would improve how the pharmacy operated.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.